-Our innovative technology has the potential to markedly improve quality of care for patients worldwide.
-We believe our smaller, portable, low cost yet effective MRI scanner can broaden access to quality care, leading to improved health outcomes.
-In many cases, other imaging modalities, such as computerized tomography ("CT") scanners, are used due to lack of availability of MRI scanners or their lower cost profile, even though CT provides lower soft tissue contrast for evaluating abnormalities in the brain.
-Our point of care Swoop scanner, however, has a significantly lower price point than both conventional MRI and CT scanners, making the Swoop scanner affordable for hospitals and care centers that are not financially able to acquire a conventional MRI or CT scanner.
-Compared to CT scans, MRI has a greater range of soft tissue contrast, depicts anatomy in greater detail and is more sensitive and specific for abnormalities within the brain itself.
-Our Swoop scanner is designed primarily for urgent cases, and it can benefit non-urgent cases as well.
-Among the neurological conditions for which the Swoop scanner can provide first-line diagnostic capability, we expect the Swoop scanner's top three clinical use cases will continue to be: point-of-care MRI in acute mental change assessment and follow-up in an ICU setting; stroke workflow; and pediatric and adult point-of-care assessment of hydrocephalus, an abnormal buildup of fluid within the brain.
+Our innovative technology can potentially improve the quality of care for patients worldwide.
+We believe our smaller, portable, affordable, effective MRI scanner can broaden access to quality care, leading to improved health outcomes.
+In many cases, other imaging modalities, such as computerized tomography ("CT") scanners, are used due to the lack of availability of MRI scanners or their lower cost profile, even though CT provides lower soft tissue contrast for evaluating abnormalities in the brain.
+Our point-of-care Swoop® system has a significantly lower price point than conventional MRI and CT scanners, making the Swoop® system affordable for hospitals and care centers that are not financially able to acquire a conventional MRI or CT scanner.
+Compared to CT scans, MRI has a greater range of soft tissue contrast, depicts anatomy in greater detail, and is more sensitive and specific for abnormalities within the brain itself.
+Our Swoop® system is designed primarily for urgent cases and can also benefit non-urgent cases.
+Among the neurological conditions for which the Swoop® system can provide a first-line diagnostic capability, we expect the Swoop® system's top clinical use cases will continue to be point-of-care MRI in acute mental change assessment and follow-up in an ICU setting; stroke workflow; and pediatric and adult point-of-care assessment of hydrocephalus, an abnormal buildup of fluid within the brain.

-Our solution has the potential to improve the diagnosis and lives of the approximately 15 million annual new stroke sufferers worldwide.
-The Swoop scanner does not emit ionizing radiation and therefore does not have the increased risk of cancer that comes with CT imaging.
-This is particularly important for conditions that require regular follow-up with multiple scans per year, such as hydrocephalus.
-In certain circumstances, such as in the management of patients with delirium or altered mental status, familiarity, or keeping the surrounding environment as similar as possible, can be critical, which we believe makes bedside scanners like our Swoop scanner particularly useful since patients do not need to be moved to often distant radiology suites for conventional MRI scans.
-Studies show that 37% of patients report anxiety-related reactions when moved to an isolated room for imaging.
-With our system, we can offer a quieter, calmer experience with the option of a family member or other caregiver to be present by the patient's bedside during the scanning process.
+Our solution can potentially improve the diagnosis and lives of the approximately 15 million annual new stroke sufferers worldwide.
+The Swoop® system does not emit ionizing radiation and therefore does not have the increased risk of cancer that comes with CT imaging.
+The absence of ionizing radiation is significant for conditions that require regular follow-up with multiple scans per year, such as hydrocephalus.
+In certain circumstances, such as in the management of patients with delirium or altered mental status, familiarity or keeping the surrounding environment as similar as possible can be critical, which we believe makes bedside devices like our Swoop® system particularly useful since patients do not need to move to distant radiology suites for conventional MRI scans.
+Studies show that 37% of patients report anxiety-related reactions in an isolated room for imaging.
+With our Swoop® system, we can offer a quieter, calmer experience with the option of a family member or other caregiver being present by the patient's bedside during the scanning process.

-Our point of care scanner also helps avoid the risk of patient injury during transport through the ability to bring the scanner to the patient.
-By performing scans for urgent and critically ill patients at the bedside, we can help prevent the adverse incidents that occur to approximately 33% of critically ill patient cases during transport.
-The Swoop scanner also obviates the labor-intensive and high-risk process of transporting patients on ventilators or who are connected to other life-sustaining devices.
+Our point-of-care Swoop® system also helps avoid the risk of patient injury during transport through the ability to bring the system to the patient.
+By performing scans for urgent and critically ill patients at the bedside, we can help prevent the adverse incidents that occur with approximately 26-79% of critically ill patient cases during transport.
+The Swoop® system also obviates the labor-intensive and high-risk process of transporting patients on ventilators or connected to other life-sustaining devices, which can be especially valuable in the staff shortage environment that many healthcare institutions are experiencing.